fpeyraud/ihm_light/README.md

 ## And....

 and that's all it does so far.
-Of course we could add a lot more, starting with full RGB color support.
-This will probably be done soon, but for the time being, it just fits my need ;) Feel free to fork and pull request.
+Of course we could add a lot more, but for the time being, it just fits my need ;) Feel free to fork and pull request.
 Thanks for your attendance ;)